ellakoa/postcard-poem/content/posts/copper-threads.md

 title: Copper Threads
 description: >
-  The autumn equinox sees summer firmly on the back foot and although we may have warmth in the days the nights begin to tell a different story.
+  The autumn equinox sees summer firmly on the back foot and although we may have warmth in the days the colder nights begin to tell a different story.

   Copper threads is part of a collection of poems called 'Woodland Tapestries'